AI Has a Huge Climate Change Problem

 The Environmental Cost of AI

 The artificial intelligence industry is what scholar Kate Crawford calls an “extractive” business.
-In her book Atlas of AI, Crawford notes that rare earth minerals like mercury and zinc must be mined in large quantities in order to build the machines used to train and run AI models.
-Coal and oil must be drawn from the earth in order to power the data centers that provide the necessary computational power and resources for AI algorithms to work.
+In her book Atlas of AI, Crawford notes that rare earth minerals like mercury and zinc must be mined in large quantities to build the machines used to train and run AI models.
+Coal and oil must be drawn from the earth to power the data centers that provide the necessary computational power and resources for AI algorithms to work.

 All of this comes at a cost to the environment.
 Not only in the form of soil and air pollution, but also carbon emissions and water use.